Nigeria's shrinking civic space sparks activists' concerns - Businessday NG

 Human rights activists on the platform of Amnesty International have decried Nigeria’s shrinking civic space and its implications for human rights advocacy.

-This was the center of discussions at the Amnesty International, Human Rights Fiesta held in Abuja on Thursday, with the theme, ‘Shrinking Civic Space: Implications for Human Rights Advocacy in Nigeria ‘ as part of activities to mark the International Human Rights Day celebrated December 10th annually.
+This was at the centre of discussions at the Amnesty International’s Human Rights Fiesta which held in Abuja on Thursday, with the theme, ‘Shrinking Civic Space: Implications for Human Rights Advocacy in Nigeria ‘ as part of activities to mark the International Human Rights Day celebrated December 10th annually.

 “Every time a protest is crushed, or an activist is silenced, it diminishes not only Nigeria’s civic space but our collective humanity, yet, with every suppression, countless voices unchain themselves, determined to continue the fight,” she said.